 Analysis of Poem: "The Love Song of J. Alfred Prufrock" by T.S.
 Eliot

-T.S.Eliot and J. Alfred Prufrock
+T.S.Eliot and A Summary of The Love Song of J. Alfred Prufrock

 One of the first true modernist poems, The Love Song of J. Alfred Prufrock is a shifting, repetitive monologue, the thoughts of a mature male as he searches for love and meaning in an uncertain, twilight world.

 T.S.Eliot wrote his dubious love song in 1910/11 but J.Alfred Prufrock didn't appear in print until June 1915, when editor Harriet Monroe, with Ezra Pound's recommendation, published it in the journal Poetry.
 The poem was radically different to the more genteel accepted verse of the times and helped to kick-start the modernist movement.

 Eliot's poem caught the changes in consciousness perfectly.
 At the time of writing, class systems that had been in place for centuries were under pressure like never before.
 Society was changing, and a new order was forming.
 World War 1 was on the horizon and the struggles for power were beginning to alter the way people lived and thought and loved.

 J. Alfred Prufrock is a respectable character but has seen the seedier side of life.
 He's getting on in years and is acutely aware of what he's become, measuring his life in coffee spoons, losing his hair, turning thin.
 He's due for a refresh, a personal revolution, but doesn't know where to start.

 Yet he still wants to make his mark on the world, even 'disturb the universe' whilst throughout the poem he appears nervous, isolated and lacking in confidence.
 He may be intelligent, he may have experience but he doesn't seem to trust in anyone or anything.
 But who can blame him?
 The world is crumbling and with it comes the fragmentation of human sensibility.